.jpg)

 Stained Glass in the Church

-The current church was built on the same ground as an earlier Romanesque parish church.
-It retains some features from that time including some 12th century sculpted acanthus leaf decorations and fragments of 13th century wall paintings.
+The church, which was started in 1522, was built on the same ground as an earlier Romanesque parish church.
+It retains features from that earlier time, including some 12th century sculpted acanthus leaf decorations and fragments of 13th century wall paintings.
 I believe the stained glass is a modern addition.

 Just a Door Knocker